-RESOLVED FURTHER THAT any of the Directors or the KMPs or the Company Secretary, of the Company, be and is hereby authorized to take all such steps as may be necessary, proper or expedient to give effect to this resolution."
+RESOLVED FURTHER THAT any of the Directors or any of the KMPs or the Company Secretary or the Deputy Company Secretary, of the Company, be and is hereby authorized to take all such steps as may be necessary, proper or expedient to give effect to this resolution."

-7. To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution for Commission to the Non-Executive and Independent Directors of the Company:
+8. To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution for Commission to the Non-Executive and Independent Directors of the Company:

-"RESOLVED THAT pursuant to the provisions of Section 197 and other applicable sections of the Companies Act, 2013 (hereinafter known as 'the Act') (including any statutory modification or re-enactment thereof), duly recommended by the Board of Directors of the Company on the basis of the recommendation made by the Nomination and Remuneration of the Company, the approval of the Members of the Company be and is hereby accorded to pay and distribute an amount of ₹ 37,50,000/- (Rupees Thirty Seven Lacs Fifty Thousand only), which is within the limits of one percent. as computed in the manner laid down in section 198 of the Act, as annual commission amongst the Non-Executive and Independent Directors for the financial year 2021-22, in the manner as detailed in the Explanatory Statement attached hereto.
+"RESOLVED THAT pursuant to the provisions of Section 197 and other applicable sections of the Companies Act, 2013 (hereinafter known as 'the Act') (including any statutory modification or re-enactment thereof), duly recommended by the Board of Directors of the Company on the basis of the recommendation made by the Nomination and Remuneration of the Company, the approval of the Members of the Company be and is hereby accorded to pay and distribute an amount of ₹ 42,50,000/- (Rupees Forty Two Lacs and Fifty Thousand only), which is within the limits of one percent. as computed in the manner laid down in section 198 of the Act, as annual commission amongst the Non-Executive and Independent Directors for the financial year 2022-23, in the manner as detailed in the Explanatory Statement attached hereto.

-RESOLVED FURTHER THAT all Directors, the Company Secretary and the KPMs, of the Company, be and are hereby severally authorized to take such steps and to do all such acts, deeds, matters and things as may be required to give effect to the above resolution."
+RESOLVED FURTHER THAT any of the Directors or any of the KMPs or the Company Secretary or the Deputy Company Secretary, of the Company, be and is hereby authorized to take all such steps as may be necessary, proper or expedient to give effect to this resolution."

-8. To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution for approval of Remuneration of Cost Auditors:
+9. To consider and if thought fit, to pass with or without modification(s), the following resolution as an Ordinary Resolution for approval of Remuneration of Cost Auditors:

-"RESOLVED THAT pursuant to Section 148 and other applicable provisions, if any, of the Companies Act, 2013 ("Act") and the Companies (Audit and Auditors) Rules, 2014, as amended from time to time, the Company hereby approves the remuneration of ₹ 3,50,000/- (Rupees Three Lakh Fifty Thousand only) plus applicable tax and out of pocket expenses payable to M/s Kailash Sankhlecha & Associates, Cost Accountants, having FRN-100221, who are re-appointed by the Board of Directors as Cost Auditors of the Company, as recommended by the Audit Committee of the Company, to conduct cost audit relating to cost records of the Company for the year ending 31st March, 2023.
+"RESOLVED THAT pursuant to Section 148 and other applicable provisions, if any, of the Companies Act, 2013 ("Act") and the Companies (Audit and Auditors) Rules, 2014, as amended from time to time, the Company hereby approves the remuneration of ₹.
+3,50,000/- (Rupees Three Lacs Fifty Thousand only) plus applicable tax and out of pocket expenses payable to M/s Kailash Sankhlecha & Associates, Cost Accountants, having FRN-100221, who are reappointed by the Board of Directors as Cost Auditors of the Company, as recommended by the Audit Committee of the Company, to conduct cost audit relating to cost records of the Company for the year ending 31st March, 2024.

-RESOLVED FURTHER THAT all Directors, KMPs and the Company Secretary, of the Company, be and are hereby severally authorized to do all such acts, deeds and things and execute all such documents, instruments and writings as may be necessary to give effect to the aforesaid resolution."
+RESOLVED FURTHER THAT any of the Directors or any of the KMPs or the Company Secretary or the Deputy Company Secretary, of the Company, be and is hereby authorized to take all such steps as may be necessary, proper or expedient to give effect to this resolution."